-- Provider Cost Trend (applied to unit cost) since the base per enrollee per month (PEPM) was developed using CY 2020 salary information, 24 months of 5.0% annual trend is applied to project costs to the CY 2022 contract period. - County Wage Adjustment (applied to unit cost) an adjustment is applied to factor in wage differences for ECM providers for Los Angeles County relative to the statewide average. - Medicare Part B Chronic Care Management (CCM)/BH Integration Services Adjustment (applied to utilization) this adjustment accounts for Part B eligible ECM enrollees who are eligible for CMS' CCM or BH Integration programs.
-ECM providers are expected to collaborate with the member's physician in order to pursue the appropriate CCM and BH Integration payments from CMS for their ECM enrollees with Part B coverage.
-As CMS will be covering ECM-like services through the CCM and BH Integration programs, a portion of the CMs service hours (utilization) were reduced.
-The result is a downward rate adjustment to the AIDS/Full-Dual COA to account for the overlap in services rendered. - County-run targeted case management (TCM) services adjustment (applied to utilization) - this adjustment accounts for the overlap between TCM and ECM services for ECM enrollees enrolled in both programs.
-For the first year of ECM, no adjustment will be applied as the state and health plans are navigating through systematic and operational data complications in properly identifying TCM enrollees.
-This adjustment will be reassessed for year two (CY 2023) of the ECM program. - County Rural Adjustment (applied to utilization) a 25% upward adjustment factor is applied to account for the additional service hours required to serve ECM enrollees residing in a rural setting.
+- County Wage Adjustment (applied to unit cost) an adjustment is applied to factor in wage differences for ECM providers for Los Angeles County relative to the statewide average. - 2.
+Overlapping CM Program Adjustments an important responsibility of ECM providers is to ensure there are not duplication of services with other CM programs.
+As such, the ECM rates contain offset adjustments for the portion of the projected population that is enrolled in multiple CM programs. - A. Medicare Part B Dual Enrollees this adjustment accounts for Part B eligible ECM enrollees who are eligible for CMS' Chronic Care Management (CCM), Behavioral Health Integration (BHI), or Medicare Advantage CM programs.
+ECM providers are expected to collaborate with the member's physician in order to pursue the appropriate CCM and BHI payments from CMS for their ECM enrollees with Part B coverage.
+Additionally, National Committee for Quality Assurance (NCQA)-accredited Medicare Advantage Plans have CM requirements that are similar to some ECM services.
+As CMS will be covering ECM-like services through the CCM, BHI, and Medicare Advantage Plans programs, a portion of the CMs service hours (utilization) were reduced.
+The result is a downward rate adjustment to the SPD, SPD/Full-Dual, LTC, and LTC/Full-Dual COAs to account for the overlap in services rendered.

+- B. County-run Targeted Case Management (TCM) Services Adjustment (applied to utilization) this adjustment accounts for the overlap between TCM and ECM services for ECM enrollees enrolled in both programs. - C. Short Doyle TCM Services Adjustment (applied to utilization) this adjustment accounts for the overlap between the county-run Short Doyle MH TCM program and ECM services for ECM enrollees enrolled in both programs.